romilly/o-x-o/plan/journal.md

 I'm going to explore my game player in chapter 7, but I won't add it to the book toc yet.

+## Saturday 19 December 2020

+I can't yet implement the human player in a notebook, as ⍞ is not supported in the dyalog-jupyter kernel.

+I have implemented it, in part, in `notebook7a.dws`.

+For now, I will concentrate on
+1. The random player (a quick win, or more accurately a quick *loss*).
+1. The updating menace player.

+That would be enough for me to start training a MENACE version.